microwavin-manoa/microwavin-manoa.github.io/index.md

 ![allvendors](images/vendorspage.png)

 ### Vendor Profile Page
 Upon clicking on a vendor, the page will display information for that vendor.
 This includes the name, image, address, hours, and all available ingredients and their prices.
-Here, the prices of ingredients can be updated, and new ingredients can be added to that particular store.
+Here, the prices of ingredients can be updated by anyone, and new ingredients can be added to that particular store.
+If the vendor is one of the default vendors, there is a google maps embed for that store.
+If it is a vendor that an admin added later, the google maps will show all grocery store around UH Manoa.

 ![vendorProfile](images/vendorprofile.png)

 ### My Recipes Page
-On this page, Users have access to all the recipes they have created.
-Here, they can also edit the recipes they have made.
+On this page, Users and Admins have access to all the recipes they have created.
+Here, they can also edit and delete the recipes they have made.

 ![myrecipes](images/myrecipespage.png)

 ### Admin Page
-On this page, Admins can see all recipes and vendors in the system.
-For easier navigation there is a tag on the side to navigate between the two.
-Here, recipes can be edited, and vendors can be added and edited.
+On this page, Admins can see all recipes, vendors, and ingredients in the system.
+For easier navigation there is a tag on the side to navigate between the three.
+Here, recipes, vendors and ingredients can be edited and deleted.

 ![myrecipes1](images/adminpage1.png)
 ![myrecipes2](images/adminpage2.png)

 ### Edit Recipe Page
 Both Users and Admins can be redirected to this page to edit an existing recipe.
+The back button changes depending on whether they are a user or admin

 ![myrecipes1](images/editrecipe.png)